Have You Experienced Foodborne Illness?

 When you go out to eat, you expect to have a convenient, enjoyable experience.
-After all, restaurants are supposed to adhere to health codes that mean you can trust the food you eat.
-But despite the many laws that are supposed to protect you from eating contaminated food, foodborne illness remains shockingly common in the United States.
+After all, restaurants are supposed to adhere to

 The Center for Disease Control estimates that 48 million Americans suffer from foodborne illnesses each year.
 Thousands of these are hospitalized.
 On average, about 3,000 Americans die of foodborne illness per year.
 Among the most common foodborne illnesses are norovirus, salmonella, C. perfringens, listeria, and campylobacter.